Your motherboard is one of the most important, if not the most important, components you will find inside your computer.

 Upgrade Other Parts at the Same Time

 Replacing a motherboard requires you to unplug almost all of your other components.
-This makes it the perfect time to install better ones, such as more powerful fans or a better CPU.
+This makes it the perfect time to install better ones, such as more powerful fans or an upgrade to a faster CPU.

 Sterility and Socks